fuguefoundation/ff-docs/source/appendix.rst

 .. index:: !
 Fugue
 .. _Fugue:
 **Fugue** - From the latin for `fleeing, to take flight`.
 A style of classical music composition where melodic subjects and counter-subjects interact with one another according to certain rules.
 Best advice, listen to Johann Sebastian Bach.

 .. index:: !
+Non-fungible Token
+.. _Non-fungible Token:
+**Non-fungible Token** - Based off the ERC721 specification, it is a crytographically unique, mutually non-interchangeable token.

+.. index:: !
 Smart contract
 .. _Smart contract: